iescandon/employee-tracker/README.md

     -   View departments, roles, employees

-    -   Update employee roles
+    -   Update employee roles //TODO Rework to take in 2 conditions

 ## Bonus

 -   The command-line application should allow users to:

-    -   Update employee managers
+    -   Update employee managers //TODO

-    -   View employees by manager
+    -   View employees by manager //TODO

-    -   Delete departments, roles, and employees
+    -   Delete departments, roles, and employees //TODO Rework employees to take in 2 conditions

-    -   View the total utilized budget of a department -- ie the combined salaries of all employees in that department
+    -   View the total utilized budget of a department -- ie the combined salaries of all employees in that department //TODO

 ## Commit Early and Often